python-attrs/cattrs/docs/preconf.md

 Particular libraries may have additional constraints documented below.

 Third-party libraries can be specified as optional (extra) dependencies on `cattrs` during installation.
+Optional install targets should match the name of the {mod}`cattrs.preconf` modules.

 ```console
 # Using pip